 BlackRock’s CEO and Holdings

 Larry Fink is the chairman and CEO of BlackRock Inc. He helped co-found BlackRock in 1988 with seven other partners.
-Fink’s strong leadership since BlackRock’s inception has been acknowledged several times: He was named one of the world’s greatest leaders by Fortune in 2018, CEO of the Decade by Financial News in 2011, and one of the world’s best CEOs by Barron’s for 11 consecutive years.
+Fink’s strong leadership since BlackRock’s inception has been acknowledged many times: He was named one of the world’s greatest leaders by Fortune in 2018 and regularly appears on Barron’s list of best CEOs.
+Institutional Investor named Fink Institutional Investor of the Year in 2020.

-BlackRock has holdings in several big-name companies and some of the world’s biggest banks, including:
+BlackRock has holdings in many big-name companies and some of the world’s biggest banks.
+Its 10 largest holdings include:

 - Johnson & Johnson